 THRIVING AT 3

-Thriving at 3 is an early childhood initiative of United Way of Greater Greensboro with a simple premise: children who are healthy, physically and emotionally, by age 3 are more likely to be successful in school and in life.
+“Children who are healthy physically and emotionally by age three are more likely to be successful in school and in life.”

-For more information about Thriving at 3 and how you can get involved, contact Traci McLemore, Community Investment Specialist, at 336-378-6616.
+For more information about Thriving at 3, volunteering and other ways to get involved, contact Traci McLemore, Chief Community Impact Officer at 336-378-6616.